 The International Passenger Survey (IPS) has recently transferred outputs from data collected on paper forms to an improved method using tablet computers.
 Tablet data collection was phased in gradually from September 2017 to April 2018.
-More background information about the rollout can be found in the linked document.
+More background information about the rollout is available.

-With the new tablets offering the potential to improve the quality of the IPS data collected, discontinuities arising from the introduction of tablet data collection in the IPS were possible.
-We have therefore worked with academic experts and ONS Methodology to produce a method for detecting any such discontinuities.
+With the new tablets offering the potential to improve the quality of the IPS data collected, discontinuities arising from the introduction of tablet data collection in the IPS are possible.
+We have worked with academic experts and the Office for National Statistics (ONS) Methodology team to produce a method for detecting any such discontinuities.